ThisIsDemetrio/toDoApp-fastAPI/README.md

 ## Prerequisites

+Before to start, please note this app is built with Python 3.10 in mind.
+Please mind that using previous version might create issues on your development experience.

 ### Install the virtual environment

 If it is the first time you start the application on your machine, remember to set up a virtual machine: